BaadMaro/CTF/IDEH-2021-Writeups/Investigator/README.md

 ![image](https://user-images.githubusercontent.com/72421091/111044670-3ebdbb00-844a-11eb-907f-20f028ec8a76.png)

-I started checking images from the places founded in search in the area 45° to 46° N. Getting close to lattitude 45.80004° N i founded a place in Novo mesto, 8000, Slovenia :
+I started checking images from the places found in search in the area 45° to 46° N. Getting close to lattitude 45.80004° N i found a place in Novo mesto, 8000, Slovenia :
 ![image](https://user-images.githubusercontent.com/72421091/111045012-1636c080-844c-11eb-9161-10f3d9d93021.png)

 Checking images and 360 street view we finally found our place @45.8000934,15.1740731 which is our lattitude 45.80004°